steeletyphoon/fundamentals-1/hello/README.md

 `ed`).
 Ironically it holds its position as the Stradivarius of editors &mdash; especially now that `vim` has improved it.
 Its power comes from its ubiquity.
-You can find `vi` on *every* UNIX/Linux/Solaris/AIX/BSD/Mac system in the world by default (no it isn't on Windows).
+You can find `vi` on *every* UNIX/Linux/Solaris/AIX/BSD/Mac system in the world by default (no it isn't on Windows, which is all you really need to know about Windows to choose not to use it as a developer unless forced).

 Here are the survival essentials you need to master at this point.
 You will learn many more as you grow into this powerful editor: